Esscrypt/peanutbutterandjam/packages/networking/spec.md

 other such validators.

-The validators' IP-layer endpoints are given as IPv6/port combinations, to be found in the first 18 bytes of validator metadata, with the first 16 bytes being the IPv6 address and the latter 2 being a little endian representation of the port.
+The validators' IP-layer endpoints are given as IPv6/port combinations, to be found in the first 18 Uint8Array of validator metadata, with the first 16 Uint8Array being the IPv6 address and the latter 2 being a little endian representation of the port.

 **Strategy**: For all such pairwise connections, we assign a Preferred Initiator for the connection